vivekbhr/doctorRbite/README.md

 - [ePub](https://github.com/ismayc/thesisdown_book/blob/gh-pages/thesis.epub)
 - [gitbook](http://ismayc.github.io/thesisdown_book)

-Under the hood, the Reed College LaTeX template is used to ensure that documents conform precisely to submission standards.
+Under the hood, the a custom LaTeX template is used to ensure that documents conform precisely to the University of Freiburg, faculty f biology submission standards.
 At the same time, composition and formatting can be done using lightweight [markdown](http://rmarkdown.rstudio.com/authoring_basics.html) syntax, and **R** code and its output can be seamlessly included using [rmarkdown](http://rmarkdown.rstudio.com).

-## Customizing thesisdown to your institution

-In an ideal world, this package would support a variety of different LaTeX templates from a wide range of institutions and we'd love to get it there at some point.
-Until that time, realize that this was designed to only work with the Reed College LaTeX template but others have adapted it to work with their institutions.
-Here are a couple that have customized it to fit their needs.
-It is recommended you review how they changed the files by comparing their repositories to this one and then make tweaks to yours as needed.
-Feel free to file an issue on this repo if you have questions/troubles:

-- Mine Cetinkaya-Rundel at Duke University: [thesisdowndss](https://github.com/mine-cetinkaya-rundel/thesisdowndss)
-- Zhian Kamvar at Oregon State University: [beaverdown](https://github.com/zkamvar/beaverdown)
-- Ben Marwick at the University of Washington: [huskydown](https://github.com/benmarwick/huskydown)
-- Jake Thompson at the University of Kansas: [jayhawkdown](https://github.com/wjakethompson/jayhawkdown)

-### Using thesisdown from Chester's GitHub
+### Using doctorRbite from Vivek's GitHub

-Using **thesisdown** has some prerequisites which are described below.
+Using **doctorRbite** has some prerequisites which are described below.
 To compile PDF documents using **R**, you are going to need to have LaTeX installed.
 It can be downloaded for Windows at <http://http://miktex.org/download> and for Mac at <http://tug.org/mactex/mactex-download.html>.
 Follow the instructions to install the necessary packages after downloading the (somewhat large) installer files.
 You may need to install a few extra LaTeX packages on your first attempt to knit as well.

-To use **thesisdown** from RStudio:
+To use **doctorRbite** from RStudio:

 1) Install the latest [RStudio](http://www.rstudio.com/products/rstudio/download/).
 Only the version as of Oct 2017 has a recent enough Pandoc included so you may need to upgrade this